hklcf/Adhell3/README.md

 ## Prerequisite for using Adhell3
-You need a ELM Development license key in order to use Adhell3. <br/>
+You need an ELM Development license key in order to use Adhell3. <br/>
 You need to enroll as a developer in order to get this license.
 As for developer, the license needs to be renewed every 3 months.<br/>
 When you receive a mail about license expiration, you usually cannot generate a new key immediately and you need to wait for some days.</br>
 During this time, Adhell3 is still working properly.
 Adhell3 will show an activation dialog if the key cannot be used anymore.
 This time you should be able to generate a new key.